Hotel Mira: Influences and views

 Hotel Mira's wide-ranging musical influences include Nirvana, Frank Ocean, Queens of the Stone Age, Tame Impala, Led Zeppelin, Franz Ferdinand, Rage Against the Machine, Phoenix, White Stripes, Death from Above 1979, Foo Fighters, Pixies, Radiohead, Modest Mouse, St. Vincent, Red Hot Chili Peppers, Tokyo Police Club, Black Sabbath, Dirty Projectors, Local Natives, and Gorillaz.

 They have also long been a supporter of the LGBT community, women's rights, and mental health issues, as evidenced by the singles "Brandon", "Mushrooms", and "Bully for You", along with several gigs they have played over the years supporting all of these causes.
 In May 2019, Charlie Kerr gave an interview to the British Columbia Schizophrenia Society about his own struggles with mental health and how music was a vital antidote to the very serious disorders he has suffered from for most of his life—and that right treatment also made all the difference.
 "I started treating myself with some kindness for the first time", he admitted.
 "I realized that since I didn't have a neurotypical brain, it was okay if I experienced life a bit differently, and that was more freeing than defeating".

 Kerr is Indigenous and identifies as Cree/Métis.
 In January 2020, he was invited to speak to the Métis Nation of Alberta via the "Headstrong" anti-stigma program through the Mental Health Commission of Canada.
 Such was the positive response, he was invited to return to speak again the following month.

 The band also took a clear position in the summer of 2020 in response to the Black Lives Matter protests against police brutality, stating on their Facebook page: "We have, and always will, stand in solidarity with BIPOC.
-As a band, we refuse to lend our name and music to any power structure unwilling to look at and change their racism"—pulling out of a local virtual municipal concert for this reason.
+As a band, we refuse to lend our name and music to any power structure unwilling to look at and change their racism"—pulling out of a local virtual Canada Day municipal concert for this reason.